 Join The Group

-We anticipate that there will be spots for 1-2 new graduate students (M.S. or Ph.D) in Fall 2018.
-Well-qualified applicants will have a strong quantitative background.
-Programming experience in Matlab or other languages is also a plus.
-Applicants with a non-traditional background for geoscience (e.g. physics, applied mathematics, engineering) are also encouraged to apply.
-Potential applicants should contact John Shaw (email@example.com) for more details.
-In the email, please describe your interests in sedimentology and stratigraphy, relevant test scores and course work, as well as a little about yourself.
+Potential applicants should contact Dr. Shaw (email@example.com) for more details.
+In the email, please describe your general scientific interests, relevant course work, as well as a little about yourself.
 See http://graduate-recruitment.uark.edu/applying/degree-seeking.php for more details on the application process, and http://fulbright.uark.edu/departments/geosciences/graduate/index.php for available degree programs in our department.